 If there are red spots on the nickel-plating of the inlet valve body, it can be used further on.
-Only if the spots are located on a sealing surface for the O-rings the component should be exchanged because otherwise chlorine easily could pass the sealing.
+Only if the spots are located on a sealing surface for the 0-rings the component should be exchanged because otherwise chlorine easily could pass the sealing.
 In most cases damages of the nickel-plating are resulting from humidity penetrating the inlet valve if the cylinder is exchanged or stored without using a sealing plug.

-9.1.3 Mounting of inlet valve
+9.1.4 Mounting of inlet valve

-A PVC-wall holder is quite useful when mounting the inlet valve.
+A PVC-wall holder is guite useful when mounting the inlet valve.
 Attach the inlet valve to the wall holder using the union nut and then put it down.
 Now you have both hands free for carrying out the actual mounting work.
 After cleaning and drying, the inlet valve is mounted in reverse order.
 Wrap a minimum of two layers of PTFE tape around the thread of the manometer.
 With the help of a bench vice, the manometer can easily be installed.
 All gaskets, springs, balls and filters are exchanged.
 All O-rings and gaskets are mounted dry.
 Make sure that the felt filter is seated properly.
 To be on the safe side, the screws should be exchanged as stainless steel embrittles after being used in chlorous atmosphere which is not visible with the naked eye.
-The screws also should be greased with fitting grease or sprayed with Teflon and tightened crosswise until the gap of the inlet valve housing is closed.
+Insert the screws with assembly paste or Teflon spray.
+Tighten them in diagonally opposite sequence until the gap in the housing of the inlet valve is closed.